jrandyrichardson/confluence-site/display/release/BigMemory-Max-4.4.1.md

        The default value for this setting is now set to false.
 A restart of the TMS for changes to take effect.

+8.5 The upgrade of the 3rd party library Jetty to v12+ will result in the following configuration changes:

+    To allow an SSL connection from the managed agent, the SSL connector must be configured.
+If the TMS is deployed with the provided Jetty web server, add the following to /tools/management-console/etc/start.d/ssl.ini (in the BigMemory kit) as shown:

+       jetty.sslContext.keyStorePath=etc/dev-keystore.jks
+       jetty.sslContext.trustStorePath=etc/dev-keystore.jks
+       jetty.sslContext.keyStorePassword=terracotta
+       jetty.sslContext.trustStorePassword=terracotta
+       jetty.sslContext.keyManagerPassword=terracotta

 9.0 Uninstallation

 9.1 Shut down the server array.
 A safe shutdown procedure is as follows.